mnit-rtmc/iris/docs/rest_api.md

   append `$`_name_ to the channel name.
 Using [SSE], a client can receive notifications by sending a `GET iris/api/notify` request, with [EventSource].

-Restricted resources can be accessed using standard http methods.
-Access to these is restricted by session authentication.
+These resources can be accessed using standard http methods.
+Access is restricted by session authentication and [permission] authorization.

 - `GET iris/api/{type}`: Get a JSON array of all objects of `{type}`, with only *primary* attributes — those needed for searching and displaying compact